Steerable 3D Spherical Neurons: Background

 where $z \in \mathbb{R}$, ${\textbf{\textit{X}}}_k \in \mathbb{R}^{5}$ is a properly embedded 3D input point, $\gamma_k \in \mathbb{R}$ is the scale factor, i.e., the last element of the learned parameter vector $\widetilde{\textbf{\textit{S}}}_k$, and $\textbf{\textit{S}}_k = \widetilde{\textbf{\textit{S}}}_k / \gamma_k \in \mathbb{R}^{5}$ are the corresponding normalized learned parameters (spheres).

 Furthermore, \citet{melnyk2020embed} demonstrated that the hypersphere (and geometric) neuron activations are isometric in 3D.
 That is, rotating the input is equivalent to rotating the decision spheres.
-This result is a necessary condition to consider rotation and translation equivariance of models constructed with spherical neurons and forms the basis for our methodology.
+This result is a necessary condition to consider rotation and translation equivariance of models constructed with spherical neurons and forms the foundation of our methodology.

 In the following sections, we use the same notation for a 3D rotation $\textbf{\textit{R}}$ represented in the Euclidean space $\mathbb{R}^3$, the homogeneous (projective) space $\textit{P}(\mathbb{R}^3)$, and $\mathbb{ME}^{3}\cong\mathbb{R}^5$, depending on the context.
 This is possible since we can append the required number of ones to the diagonal of the original rotation matrix without changing the transformation representation.